 The gig head you choose will be determined by your environment.
 Large frogs are going to require a larger head (and maybe barbs) in order to kill them.
 Smaller frogs will require smaller heads.
 It really depends on what types of frogs you’re encountering.

-In survival situations, you can make a gig by cutting a thin relatively strong, branch and spritting the end into three prongs.
-Sharpen the prongs, gently spread them and hold them apart with some lashing.
+In survival situations, you can make a gig by cutting a thin relatively strong, branch and splitting the end into three prongs.
+Sharpen the prongs, gently spread them, and hold them apart with some lashing.
 It’s really that simple.
 Make several gigs since the prongs of a DIY frog gig are likely to break.